Woman walking along a rocky coastal path, featured on apraxia-informed OT services homepage

 We’re proud to collaborate with organizations and trusted colleagues across the country to offer specialized motor coaching, immersive assessments, and community-based support for autistic individuals and their families.

-The silver lining of social media and the “World Wide Web” is that we get to connect, collaborate, and learn with various professionals, parents, and advocates in this space.
+The silver lining of social media and the “World Wide Web” is that we’re able to connect and collaborate with various professionals, parents, and advocates in this space.

 We know how difficult it can be to find someone who truly understands apraxia, presumes competence, and recognizes the motor piece that is so often missed.
 That’s why we’re always glad to share professionals who have completed our coursework, have been part of this community for years, or are committed to learning alongside the families they serve.